Laughter yoga is like a tool for personal development that allows you to do good, regain a certain spontaneity and release tension.

 Laughter yoga makes you feel healthier and more energetic.
 It’s like an aerobic exercise (cardio exercise) that provides more oxygen to the body and brain.
 Laughter yoga is an exercise that simultaneously reduces physical, mental and emotional stress.

 The standard of living depends on the quality of good friends.
-Then caution and sharing are involved.
 Laughter helps to connect with people quickly.
 It can also be a positive force to improve relationships.
 The more you smile, the more friends you will attract.

 Laughing increases the level of antibodies that are present in our body and especially in the nose and respiratory tract.
 This general reinforcement makes it is possible to better resist cancer, cardiovascular disease, migraines, depression and insomnia.
 By adopting a balanced diet and playing sports regularly, you are improving your chances of being in a good shape.